Azure/MS-AMP/README.md

 MS-AMP is an automatic mixed precision package for deep learning developed by Microsoft.

 Features:
-- Support the new FP8 feature that is introduced by H100.
+- Support the new FP8 feature that is introduced by Nvidia H100.
 - Speeds up math-intensive operations, such as linear layers, by using Tensor Cores.
 - Speeds up memory-limited operations by accessing one byte compared to half or single-precision.
 - Reduces memory requirements for training models, enabling larger models or larger minibatches.